MoonRiyadh/Robot-assisted-Surgery-Unity/README.md

-# Role of stress in Human-Robot interaction: robotic assisted surgery
+# Role of stress in Human-Robot interaction: Robotic Assisted Surgery

 Measure cognitive workload in interaction inside a simulated surgical scenario.
 The goal of the project is the conceptual design and implementation of an intent